Khao Sok National Park: Flora

 Bamboo holds topsoil very tenaciously, preventing soil erosion on hillsides and riverbanks.
 With more than 1,500 species, bamboo is the oldest grass in the world, dating back nearly 60 million years.
 Liana trees grow rapidly wrapping around any vertical or horizontal support base such as takian or "rain trees".
 Thus, it's dangerous to simply cut a tree in the jungle because it can pull connected liana vines with it creating a cascade of damage.
 Buttress roots are enlarged root bases mostly of trees that grow above the upper canopy.
 The theory about these roots is that they either developed in order to be more grounded in storms and rain or that they spread out on the ground in order to get more nutrients.

 Many kinds of wild fruit can be found around the national park and serve as sustenance for animals.
 Among those fruits are wild jackfruit, mangosteen, durian, rambutan, jujube, pomelo, and wild bananas.
 Wild pepper and ginger are not uncommon.
 Khao Sok National Park is perhaps most famous for the bua phut (Rafflesia kerrii) flower.

+The palm species Kerriodoxa elegans is endemic to peninsular Thailand and Khao Sok is one of only two locations it is known from.
+The species has been assessed as endangered on the IUCN Red List and grows at lower elevations.